bitrise-io/gows/README.md

 That's pretty much all :)

-If you'd want to clean up the workspace you can run `gows init -reset` in your project's directory, that'll delete and re-initialize the related workspace.
+If you'd want to clean up the workspace you can run `gows clear` in your project's directory, that'll delete and re-initialize the related workspace.